laserswald/pre-srfi-generic-procedures/README.md

 is not, strictly speaking, necessary to gain utility from the generic function idea.
 Adding the functionality for classes is left to a future SRFI.

+_The author makes no claims about the rationality of this draft._

 ### Terminology

 We say a predicate specializes another predicate when methods that are defined on the first predicate should be given higher priority than methods defined on the second.

-_The author makes no claims about the rationality of this draft._

 Specification
 -------------

 ### Hierarchies

-A hierarchy is a disjoint type.
+A hierarchy is a disjoint type, as if it were created using `define-record-type`.
+It symbolizes the concept of dividing the domain of values that can be passed into generic functions

 #### Constructors and recognizers